FLYERS vs. THRASHERS' SERIES' HISTORY: Current and Miscellaneous:

 2006 -- March 18 -- Antero Niittymaki made 25 saves, the Flyers killed eight of nine Atlanta power-play opportunities and Joni Pitkanen had three assists in Philly's 4-2 win in Atlanta.
 The Flyers never trailed in the game, Jeff Carter scored the go-ahead goal in the second period and Niko Dimitrakos added an insurance goal in the third period.
 Atlanta center Serge Aubin needed help leaving the ice after suffering a sprained right knee midway through the opening period and he did not return.

-2006 -- October 26 -- John Stevens recorded his first win as an NHL head coach as the Flyers recorded a 3-2 home win in a shootout.
-Antero Niittymaki made 28 saves and stopped two of the three SO attempts including the last two tries by Marian Hossa then Ilya Kovalchuk.
+2006 -- October 26 -- John Stevens earned his first win as an NHL head coach in Philly's 3-2 shootout win at home.
+The Flyers won the shootout 2-1 with goals by Simon Gagne and Peter Forsberg.
+Antero Niittymaki made 28 saves and stopped two of the three SO attempts including the last two tries by Marian Hossa and Ilya Kovalchuk.
 The Thrashers switched to goalie Kari Lehtonen for the shootout after Johan Hedberg made 29 stops through 65 minutes.
-Peter Forsberg scored in regulation and got one of the two shootout goals for the Flyers
+Forsberg also scored in regulation.
+Bobby Holik tied the game 2-2 with a third period goal.

 2007 -- February 3 -- Antero Niittymaki made 32 saves on 33 shots in Philly's 5-2 road win.
 The Flyers scored four third period goals including the eventual game-winner by Mike York after a lengthy review determined his stick was not above the crossbar.
 Jeff Carter's insurance tally came via a short-handed breakaway.
 Robert Esche left before the seven minute mark due to a neck injury and was replaced by Niittymaki who improved to 6-0 against the Thrashers.
 Atlanta held a 38-24 shots advantage.